 Students are responsible for scheduling and attending meetings with their advisor.
-Failure to meet on scheduled times may result in a delay in graduation.
-Arrange meetings with your advisor.
-Every meeting (after the first one) students should take a copy of the Coursework Plan and an informal transcript.
+Failure to meet at scheduled times may result in a delay in graduation.
+For every advising meeting (after the first one), students should bring a copy of the Coursework Plan and an informal transcript.

-• 1st Quarter-Purpose: Prepare Coursework Plan; transfer credits; general advising.
-Preparation: Transcript and course description for courses to be transferred to LIS program.
+- Coursework Plan; transfer credits (if necessary); general advising. rse description for courses to be transferred to LIS program.

+0 (date completed)

+1 st /2 nd Quarter interim - Purpos se: Grade check; general advising as needed.

+• by of the Coursework Plan and an informal transcript.

 (date completed)

-1st/2nd Quarter interim- Purpose: Grade check; general advising as needed.
-Preparation: Students bring a copy of the Coursework Plan and an informal transcript.
-0

-(date completed)

-- 3rd Quarter (24-28 hours) Purpose: Annual review; general advising; plan/ideas for Culminating • Experience; set dates for completion of the degree.
-Preparation: Students take a copy of the Coursework Plan and an informal transcript; forms for Application for Graduation, and Culminating Experience as appropriate. - (date completed) 0 \\\\\ - 5th Quarter (40-45 hours) Purpose: Discussion of Culminating Activity (Practicum or Capstone); • Graduation application; general advising.
-Preparation: Students take a copy of the Coursework Plan and an informal transcript; forms for Application for Graduation, & Culminating Experience as appropriate. o \\\\\(date completed) - Last Quarter- Purpose: Final check before graduation; incompletes; Culminating Experience completed; • general advising.
-Preparation: Students take a copy of the Coursework Plan and an informal transcript; forms for Application for Graduation, & Culminating Experience as appropriate; contact information postgraduation, placement services.
+Experience; set dates for comple bose: Annual review; general advising; plan/ideas for Culminating tion of the degree.
+Preparation: Students bring a copy of the Coursework forms for Application for Graduation, and Culminating Experience as

 0 (date completed)

+Capstone); Graduation application pose: Discussion of Culminating Activity (Culminating Internship or on; general advising.
+Preparation: Students bring a copy of the Coursework forms for Application for Graduation, & Culminating Experience as

+0 (date completed)

+Activity completed; general advis

+^ (date completed)

-If students miss a quarter of continuous enrollment, other than summer, they should inform their advisor and fill out any necessary paperwork.
+If students miss a quarter of continuous enrollment, other than summer, they should inform their advisor and

+complete any necessary paperwork.

+Student Advisor